 Failure to Appear in court when required on a criminal or separate charge is a separate criminal offense that will very likely get you jail time if you are caught and charged.
 You don’t do yourself any favors by challenging the court to give you the most severe penalties by skipping a court date.
 If you fail to appear, a judge will almost always issue a bench warrant for your arrest.

 Whether you made a mistake, were out of town and unable to appear, or were simply scared and panicked about your court appearance, this is a problem you need to deal with immediately, while you still have options to control the situation.

 What should I do if I missed a court date?

-A lawyer will only advice you that you need to make every court appearance, and address the situation immediately with the court if there is a problem.
+A lawyer will only advise you that you need to make every court appearance and address the situation immediately with the court if there is a problem.